tfatykhov/WinkRedNode/README.md

 Here is the [QUICKSTART](http://nodered.org/docs/hardware/raspberrypi.html) for running Node-RED on Raspberry Pi.

-Once you have Node-RED running, there are two "fundamental" flows that you should deploy before doing anything else.
+Once you have Node-RED running, there are some "fundamental" flows that you should deploy before doing anything else.
 To deploy a flow,
 point your browser to your Node-RED configuration page, e.g., [http://127.0.0.1:1880/].
 Click on the three bars in the upper-right hand corner to get the menu,